KKKKeZZZZ/what-I-ve-learned/README.md

 #7. url - absolute path & relative path, last guy does not care this feature, it really made some issues.

-   WIL: not using "/" in front of the url means relative path, otherwise is absolute path.
+   WIL: using "/" in front of the url means relative path, otherwise is absolute path.
 They basicly talk about locating resources